mastaehe/bonsaiai.github.io/source/includes/cli-guide/_install.html.md

 python3 mountaincar_simulator.py --train-brain=myMountainCarBrain --headless
 ```

 Everything is in place, it's time to start the simulator and test things out.
 To do this, call Python and then the simulator file.
 Training will begin automatically and if the simulator gets disconnected, training resumes from the same point when the simulator is reconnected if it's within an hour of the disconnect.
-Remember, as mentioned in [What is a simulator?][7] if you want your training to take place overnight, make sure that your computer won't go to sleep and disconnect for more than an hour or that training time will be lost!
+If you want your training to take place overnight, make sure that your computer won't go to sleep and disconnect for more than an hour or that training time will be lost!

 <aside class="notice">
 We use headless here to indicate we don't need to see a graphical display from the simulator; if you'd like to see it and watch the simulator learn, omit this option.